 Another notable benefit of projections is that it gives you a top-level view of seasonality within the market.
 You can see the peaks and troughs your business goes through and while some may have been obvious to begin with, some may surprise you and need deeper analysis into why.
 The benefits of seasonal opportunity are endless, as you can apply it to all areas of your marketing strategy – you can link up with content creation to make sure relevant engaging content is being created at the right time of the year.

 This next point is double-pronged and links nicely with seasonal trends.
 By using both seasonal trends and projections you’ll be able to see any inefficiencies in your business strategy.
 If your highest organic search month is August by far yet revenue is on par with the other 11 months, why is this?
 Why aren’t those searches converting?
 What can we develop to get those users further down the funnel?

 In short, projections can offer you some worthwhile top-level insights which, coupled with seasonality data, could transform your business strategy going forward.
+So if you need to prove performance and ROI, then listen up.
 Let’s get stuck in:

 The first question you must ask, is what are we going to model?
 What are the guys making the decision going to want to see?
 Sometimes they make it almost too easy and tell you what they’re looking for, but often you have to use a bit of initiative.